wavefrontHQ/docs/pages/doc/logging_send_logs.md

       </match>
       ```
   1. As part of preprocessing, tag the logs with the application and service name to ensure you can drill down from traces to logs.
 By default, the Wavefront proxy adds the `service` and `application` tags to the log data and assigns the value `none`.
-  2. (Optional)If you're already using a logging solution, specify alternate strings required and optional log properties in the [proxy configuration file](logging_proxy_configurations.html)
+  2. (Optional) If you're already using a logging solution, specify alternate strings for required and optional log properties in the [proxy configuration file](logging_proxy_configurations.html).
+See also [My Logging Solution Doesn't Use the Default Attributes](logging_faq.html#my-logging-solution-doesnt-use-the-default-attributes).

 ### Limits for Logs